 One thing I like about Apixu is they have multiple libraries and after freshening the Python one I was inspired to do more.
 And there was where to choose from.

 Not long ago I’ve mentioned Apixu in a post about handling errors.
-I’ve find out about this service on DevForum, a development discussions platform I visit daily.
-What I like the most about Apixu is that they have various languages libraries for consuming their API.
-Not great libraries and not all of them are complete, but they try to offer as much variations as they can for their service.
+I found out about this service on DevForum, a development discussions platform I visit daily.
+What I like the most about Apixu is that they have various language libraries for consuming their API.
+Not great libraries and not all of them are complete, but they try to offer as many variations as they can for their service.

-It has a simple interface which clearly defines the API methods with their input parameters and responses.
+It has a simple interface that clearly defines the API methods with their input parameters and responses.
 And it can be extended for custom needs.

 Some important things I learned from the process are simplicity, segregation and isolation, specific errors, memory management, and creating custom marshalers.

 Check it out on Github.
 See documentation for the package and for the API.